-A motion was made by Commissioner Hardin, seconded by Vice Mayor Burrie, that the Ordinance be APPROVED FIRST READING.
+motion made by Commissioner Hardin, Vice was seconded bv A Mayor Burrie, that the Ordinance be APPROVED FIRST READING.
 The motion carried by the following vote:

 E. REPORTS

 Gregory Harrison, City Manager - Reporting - Mr. Harrison reported on the following matters: